-The first macro can be triggered by a dedicated Stream Deck button (or hotkey), and performs an OCR scan (thankyou @JMichaelTX!) of the selected plugin window and opens the corresponding blank trigger app, which in turn triggers a Stream Deck profile.
-This is the simplest version of recalling profiles and I don't use it now that I have the process automated.
-However, if for some reason Macro 2's automation doesn't suit your way of working, this gives you the same basic functionality.
+The first macro can be triggered by a dedicated Stream Deck button (or hotkey), and performs an OCR scan of the selected plugin window, then opens the corresponding blank trigger app, which in turn triggers a Stream Deck profile.
+This, believe it or not, is the simplest version of recalling profiles and I no longer use it, now that the process is entirely automated.
+However, if for some reason the full automation doesn't suit your way of working, this gives you the same basic functionality.
 When I was using it, I set up a folder on my Stream Deck called Generic Controls.
 As you can see, it includes a button called Plugin Profile that activates this macro.
 So, any time the generic controls aren't enough for a particular plugin, you can press the button and it will switch the Stream Deck profile to one you've set up specifically for that plugin.
 I use the excellent KMLink plugin to trigger Keyboard Maestro macros using Stream Deck buttons.

 This is my Generic Controls Stream Deck folder: